abinit/abipy/abipy/examples/plot/README.txt

-.. _abipy-gallery:
+.. _plot-gallery:

 AbiPy Gallery
 =============

 There are a variety of ways to use the AbiPy post-processing tools, and most of them are illustrated in the examples in this directory.
-Execute the ``_runplots.py`` script for an overview of the AbiPy capabilities.

-Remember that one can also generate a jupyter notebook directly from the command line with the command:
+Remember that one can also generate a jupyter notebook directly from the command line with the :ref:`abiopen.py` script and the command:

     abiopen.py FILE -nb

+or use one of the options of :ref:`abiview.py` to plot the results automatically.